KathiSa/climateindoorsimulation/Occupancy.md

 * Occupants: This column provides the number of occupants which are present every minute in the room
 * win1: The colum win1 contains 0 or 1, 0 for window closed and 1 for window opend.
 This information is available for every minute of the day.
 * The separator need to be | like in the following screenshot

+An occupancy file need to follow this format otherwise an error will occur when the file is uploaded.

 ![occupancy csv file format](images/ocp_upload_file_format.jpg) *Figure 5: occupancy - example file*